subodh122/optimal-ph/submission/README.md

 # N-SVAMT

-Our team is from ... and we think proteins are cool 🙌
+Our team is from around the world and we think proteins are cool 🙌

 ### Project Description
 We are working on the `optimal-ph` challenge.